shezard/shezard/README.md

-### Hi there 👋
+### Hello 👋

 My name is Damien Fayol, and I'm a web developper / team lead with 10+ years of experience.

-- I currently work with React / PHP / Postgresql
+- I currently work with PHP (Symfony) / Postgresql / React

+- I have worked with Angular.js / Python / MongoDB / ElasticSearch